patel-zeel/blog-deprecated/_posts/2022-01-20-kl-divergence.md

 ## KL divergence v/s cross-entropy

-This shows that for a simple classification problem, KL divergence and cross-entropy will return the same values.
+This shows that KL divergence and cross-entropy will return the same values for a simple classification problem.
 Then why do we use cross-entropy as a loss function and not KL divergence?

-That's because, KL divergence will compute additional constant terms (zero here) that are not adding any value in minimization.
+That's because KL divergence will compute additional constant terms (zero here) that are not adding any value in minimization.